You can create your own data fields for your customers by clicking on the gear-shaped button and going to Products > Subscriptions.

 - You must be set up for integrated processing with the Rain system in order for this to work.

-- The Subscription module uses tokenization to safely and securely do the periodic charges to the customer's card, so you also must have your Recurring Payments Vault set up with the processor.
+- The Subscription module uses tokenization to safely and securely do the periodic charges to the customer's card, so you also must have your Recurring Payments tokenization set up with the processor.
 For more detail on how to get that set up, please click here.

 - You must also have all products created and saved that will be sold in the subscription.